Horse racing: Endurance racing

 The length of an endurance race varies greatly.
-Some are very short, only ten miles, while other races can be up to one hundred miles.
+Some are relatively short, at ten miles, while other races can be up to one hundred miles.
 There are a few races that are even longer than one hundred miles and last multiple days.
 These different lengths of races are divided into five categories: pleasure rides (10–20 miles), non-competitive trail rides (21–27 miles), competitive trail rides (20–45 miles), progressive trail rides (25–60 miles), and endurance rides (40–100 miles in one day, up to 250 mi in multiple days).
 Because each race is very long, trails of natural terrain are generally used.

-Contemporary organized endurance racing began in California around 1955, and the first race marked the beginning of the Tevis Cup This race was a one-hundred-mile, one-day-long ride starting in Squaw Valley, Placer County, and ending in Auburn.
+Contemporary organized endurance racing began in California around 1955, and the first race marked the beginning of the Tevis Cup.
+This race was a one-hundred-mile, one-day-long ride starting in Squaw Valley, Placer County, and ending in Auburn.
 Founded in 1972, the American Endurance Ride Conference was the United States' first national endurance riding association.
 The longest endurance race in the world is the Mongol Derby, which is 1000 km long.

 Breeds

 In most horse races, entry is restricted to certain breeds; that is, the horse must have a sire (father) and a dam (mother) who are studbook-approved individuals of whatever breed is racing.
 For example, in a normal harness race, the horse's sire and dam must both be pure Standardbreds.
 The exception to this is in Quarter Horse racing, where an Appendix Quarter Horse may be considered eligible to race against (standard) Quarter Horses.
 The designation of "Appendix" refers to the addendum section, or Appendix, of the Official Quarter Horse registry.
 An Appendix Quarter Horse is a horse that has either one Quarter Horse parent and one parent of any other eligible breed (such as Thoroughbred, the most common Appendix cross), two parents that are registered Appendix Quarter Horses, or one parent that is a Quarter Horse and one parent that is an Appendix Quarter Horse.
 AQHA also issues a "Racing Register of Merit", which allows a horse to race on Quarter Horse tracks, but not be considered a Quarter Horse for breeding purposes (unless other requirements are met).

-A stallion who has won many races may be put up to stud when he is retired.
-Artificial insemination and embryo transfer technology (allowed only in some breeds) have brought changes to the traditions and ease of breeding.
+A stallion with a good pedigree who has won many races may be put to stud when he is retired, and fillies and mares of merit may become broodmares.
+While artificial insemination, intracytoplasmic sperm injection, embryo transfer and other advanced reproductive technologies, along with DNA identification have expanded options for horses of most breeds, Thoroughbred registry requires live cover breeding.

 Pedigrees of stallions are recorded in various books and websites, such as Weatherbys Stallion Book, the Australian Stud Book and Thoroughbred Heritage.